2PRU Gymnastics Club

 First Aid

-First Aid Training: Considering the nature of our sport and the potential for injuries, all employees at 2PRU Gymnastics Club are required to undergo basic first aid training.
-This ensures that our staff members are adequately equipped to provide initial medical assistance when needed.
+First Aid Training: Considering the nature of our sport and the potential for injuries, all members of the 2PRU coaching team and all members of the Safeguarding and Welfare Team are required to undergo mandatory basic first aid training.
+This ensures that the 2PRU Team are adequately equipped to provide initial medical assistance when needed.

 Reporting Illness or Injury: Participants should immediately inform their coach if they feel unwell or sustain an injury during their session.
 Timely reporting enables coaches to take appropriate action and ensure the safety and well-being of the affected individual.

-Handling Injuries Before Class: If a child is injured before their scheduled class, they must immediately inform their coach.
-The head coach will take appropriate measures to ensure your child's coach is informed about any existing injuries and or illnesses in order for them to make any necessary adaptations to your child's training session.
+Handling Injuries Before Class: If your child is injured before their scheduled gymnastics session, Parents/ Guardians must immediately inform their coach.
+The coaching team will take appropriate measures to make any necessary adaptations to your child's upcoming gymnastics session.

 On-Site First Aid Box: A fully stocked first aid box will be available on-site at all times.
-This ensures that immediate first aid can be administered by a head coach in case of injuries or medical emergencies.
+This ensures that immediate first aid can be administered by a member of the 2PRU Team in case of injuries or medical emergencies.

-Medical Info and Emergency Contact Details: With parental consent, each gymnast’s medical information will be documented confidentially and stored securely on our online portal.
+Medical Info and Emergency Contact Details: Each gymnast’s medical information is gathered through a PARQ.
+This information will be documented and stored securely on our online portal.

-Regular Update of Contact and Medical Details: Parents or guardians are responsible for regularly updating their child's contact and medical details in the club's records.
+Regular Update of Contact and Medical Details: Parents/ Guardians are responsible for regularly updating their child's emergency contact information and/ or medical records.
 This information is crucial for providing quick and appropriate care during emergencies.
-Parents or guardians must inform the club of any changes to a child's details in order for us as a club to avoid storing out of date information.
+Parents or guardians must inform the club in writing of any changes to a child's information in order for us as a club to avoid storing out of date information.

-Emergency Contact and 999 Calls: In extreme circumstances where immediate medical attention is required, the head coach may contact emergency services (e.g. 999) before notifying the child's emergency contact.
-This decision is at the coach's discretion and is made in the best interest of safeguarding the gymnasts overall health and well-being.
+Emergency Contact and 999 Calls: In extreme circumstances where immediate medical attention is required, a senior member of the 2PRU Team may contact emergency services (e.g. 999) before notifying the child's emergency contact.
+This decision is at the 2PRU Team's discretion and is made in the best interest of safeguarding the gymnast's overall health and well-being.

 Ongoing Risk Assessments: To minimise the likelihood of accidents and injuries, the club conducts thorough and regular risk assessments and risk checks.